Tornadoes of 2016: August 24 (United States and Canada)

-August 27–28
+August 27–28 (United States)

 Scattered tornadoes occurred across the states of North Dakota, Minnesota, Iowa, and Michigan during a two-day period.
 Most of these tornadoes remained over open country, though a few caused damage.
 On August 27, a large EF1 tornado tossed small trailers, destroyed a small barn, and snapped and uprooted many trees near Emerado, North Dakota.
 An EF3 tornado near Hillsboro ripped the roof and exterior walls from a well-built house, severely damaged a grain elevator, and destroyed half of a metal building.
 The following night, a multiple-vortex EF2 tornado snapped numerous trees and power poles, completely destroyed a barn, and caused considerable roof and wall damage to two homes near Gary, Minnesota.
 Eight tornadoes were confirmed in total.

 September

-36 tornadoes were reported in the United States in September; however, 40 were confirmed.

-September 9
+September 9 (United States)

-A strong EF2 tornado caused major damage at a farmstead near Sidney, Illinois, where a farm house was twisted off of its foundation and largely collapsed.
+A strong EF2 tornado caused major damage at a farmstead near Sidney, Illinois, where a farmhouse was twisted off of its foundation and largely collapsed.
 Barns and garages were also destroyed, and headstones were damaged in a cemetery.
 A car and an RV camper sustained damage, and another home sustained roof damage.
-An EF1 tornado also overturned an RV camper, tore shingles from the roof of a house, and caused tree damage near Bismarck, Illinois.
+An EF1 tornado also overturned an RV camper, tore shingles from the roof of a house, and caused tree damage near Bismarck.
 A few other weak EF0 tornadoes touched down in other parts of Illinois, as well as in Minnesota and Texas.

 September 28 (Australia)

 A severe thunderstorm event, which struck parts of the Australian state of South Australia, including the capital Adelaide, generated seven confirmed tornadoes with three rated as strong as F2, in what was the largest tornado outbreak ever recorded in the state.
-An F2 filmed near Wilmington was powerful enough to bend large electricity towers in half, contributing to a total statewide power outage, as well as destroying several farm sheds and outbuildings.
-Three other damaging tornadoes were officially analysed by the Bureau of Meteorology in the Mid North region, with houses un-roofed, grain silos destroyed and large areas of trees uprooted.
+An F2 tornado filmed near Wilmington bent large electricity towers in half, contributing to a total statewide power outage, as well as destroying several farm sheds and outbuildings.
+Three other damaging tornadoes were officially analyzed by the Bureau of Meteorology in the Mid North region, with houses un-roofed, grain silos destroyed and large areas of trees uprooted.
 The storm outbreak also resulted in tennis-ball sized hail, damaging straight line winds and intense rainfall.

 October

-23 tornadoes were reported in the United States in October, of which 21 were confirmed.
+October 3 (Dominican Republic)

+On October 3, during Hurricane Matthew, a tornado formed over the community of Oviedo in the province of Pedernales.
+12 homes were destroyed and a giant antenna was knocked down, although no deaths or injuries were reported.
+Despite the lack of context, the tornado could have been an EF3 on the Enhanced Fujita scale, making it the strongest on the country's history.